Formerly known as Operation Combat Bikesaver.

 A few reasons you may not get approved:

 1 - You or someone on your team has a felony on their record.

-2 - If you are a Civilian applying.
+2 - If you do not have a DD-214.
 Out of your mandatory 4 team members, 50% of your team must consist of all Honorable discharge Veterans.
 Sunday Shop Days are 100% Veteran atmosphere and must be maintained.
-If you are a civilian on the team helping run OCB does not give you access to therapy sessions.
+If you are a civilian on the team, helping run OCB does not give you access to therapy sessions.
 Your appointed President and Chapter Founder must be an Honorable Discharge Veteran.

 3 - Spelling and grammar issues in your social media posts and email.
 I know it's difficult being a Veteran and being professional but we have to carry our selves in a professional manor with our communications inside and outside the organization.
 Spelling our organization's name correctly is critical.
 Information being shared correctly is very important to our joint operations nation wide.

 4 - Communication.
 Meaning: communicate through e-mail, phone, social media as a team so that the National Headquarters is always up to speed.
 If technology is difficult to navigate then this probably isn't for you.

 5 - Use of social media and or technology.
 Spell checking before you send / post.
 Our most used form of technology is social media.
 The best way we can spread the word and raise funds for your organization.
 Without it you're missing out on missed opportunities for funding and also missing connecting with Veterans.
 You will not survive without public support.

 6 - If the Veteran population is too low in your surrounding area.
 This causes a transportation and support issue.